-Overall, actual expenditures of \$39,636,963 reflect a 9% increase to the original budget.
-This increase is primarily expenditures of the ESCO project.
+Overall, actual expenditures of \$38,010,399 reflect within 5% of total to the original budget.
 Towards the end of the fiscal year the district historically does not maximize each expenditure line item unless it is deemed necessary.
 It is noted that staff was furloughed for the onset of the 2020-2021 school year which resulted in a decrease in salary/benefits for operations and maintenance of buildings.
 These furloughs decreased the budgeted expenditures by 2.8% of the 2021-2022 budgeted expenditures.
+However, since that furlough the district has hired additional instructional staff.
+Due to the competition of starting wages in the area, the district has also increased the starting hourly wage and starting teacher salary to compete with local businesses and neighboring districts to maintain and attract staff.

-Total actual revenue totaled \$40,057,821 equating to an excess of \$29,281 which increases the general fund balance.
-Local, State, and Federal revenue increased from prior year.
-The majority of this increase was in the form of federal grant revenue for expenditures relating to COVID-19 pandemic.
-The federal revenue increased by 46.3% from prior school year.
+Total actual revenue totaled \$37,246286 equating to an excess of \$924,167 which increases the general fund balance.
+Local, State, and Federal revenue decreased from prior year.
+The majority of this decrease was in the form of federal grant revenue for expenditures relating to COVID-19 pandemic Cares Act grants.
+Most of these grants have been closed not only at the federal level but also at the state level for our district.
+The federal revenue decreased by 148% from prior school year.